-GarageBand is an all in one music production software that will have you making music with ease.
+GarageBand is a popular recording software that will have you making music with ease.
 Unleash your creativity and produce the tracks you have always dreamed of.

-To get a professional sounding track you will need the best interface for GarageBand.
+To get professional audio quality tracks, you will need the best interface for GarageBand.
 There are countless USB audio interfaces and equipment to choose from, but, of course, you want the best.

-Unsure of what audio sound card is best for your studio and style of music production?
-When choosing the right interface you need to consider a couple of key features.
+Unsure of what audio sound card is best for your home studio and style of music production?
+When choosing the best audio interface for GarageBand, you need to consider a couple of key features.

 - Impeccable recording ability